Julien-Marcou/Unicode-Emoji/README.md

  - `unicode-emoji.csv` provides complete flat data
  - `unicode-emoji.json` provides complete hierarchical data

-Only the stripped-down `unicode-emoji.js` file is bundled within this NPM package to greatly reduce its size
+Only the stripped-down `unicode-emoji.js` file is bundled within the NPM package to greatly reduce its size